ajitgoel/Notes/InterviewQuestions/Git/Git-Notes.md

 => **==What is the difference between `git pull` and `git fetch`?==**

 ==`git fetch` only downloads new data from a remote repository, but it doesn’t integrate any of the downloaded data into your working files.
 All it does is provide a view of this data.
-==`git pull` downloads as well as merges the data from a remote repository into your local working files.
+`git pull` downloads as well as merges the data from a remote repository into your local working files.
 It may also lead to merge conflicts if your local changes are not yet committed.== Use the `git stash` command to hide your local changes.

 => **==What is a conflict in git and how can it be resolved?==**